Cyzor/picta-graphic-rename/README.md

 ## Installation

-To install, double-click the file **`Graphic iDraw Rename Selection.idplugin`** to launch Graphic, which will ask if you'd like to add the plugin to your Pluigns menu.
+To install, double-click the file **`Graphic iDraw Rename Selection.idplugin`** to launch Graphic, which will ask if you'd like to add the plugin to your Plugins menu.

 ### Plugin File: